codam-coding-college/chess-hackathon/rules.md

 - ...

 ### General
-- POSIX syscalls and their wrappers
+- Linux syscalls and their wrappers

 *Note: Some syscalls will be disabled (fork, clone, etc.) and/or limited during the tournament (mmap, (s)brk, etc.), see the VM info file for more information